nwg-piotr/nwg-shell/index.md

 - Author: Piotr Miller
 - License: MIT

 If you've recently parted ways with Windows, you may miss the menu button.
-This program, which is also an nwg-panel plugin, will help you acclimatize.
+This launcher will help you acclimatize.
 It displays the system menu with simplified [freedesktop main categories](https://specifications.freedesktop.org/menu-spec/latest/apa.html).
 It also provides the search entry, to look for installed application on the basis of .desktop files, and for files in XDG user directories.
 You may pin-up applications above the categories list.
 In the bottom-right corner of the window you'll also see a set of buttons: lock screen, logout, restart and shutdown.

 Due to limited interest, the development of this launcher may be discontinued in the future.
 Enjoy while you can. ;)